spdx/spdx-spec/chapters/conformance.md

 ## 4.6 The SPDX Lite profile <a name="4.6"></a>

-This profile defines a subset of the SPDX specification.
+Rather than conforming to this whole specification, an implementation may conform with SPDX Lite only, a profile that defines a subset of the SPDX specification.
 SPDX Lite aims at the balance between the SPDX standard and actual workflows in some industries.
-See [Annex H](SPDX-Lite.md) for more information.
+See [Annex G](SPDX-Lite.md) for more information.